 AIDA is a communication model used by firms to help them sell their products and services.
 AIDA is an acronym for Attention, Interest, Desire, Action.
+Each of the AIDA communication model elements are illustrated in the diagram below.

 When a product is launched the first goal is to grab attention.
 Firms spend millions thinking about how to grab attention for their product.
 The method used to gain attention will depend on the product, options include sponsorship, hospitality events and large promotion campaigns.
 If the product is a gadget or technology a firm may decide to showcase it at a technology exhibition for example E3 the annual video game conference show which is visited by journalists and technology industry professionals.
 If the product is trendy and fashionable the firm may ask a celebrity who will appeal to the target market to endorse it.